 To change the quantity of a container, first select the container in the Container column and then add a numerical value to the Add/deduct by column.
 To add quantity, add a "+" before the numerical value.
 To deduct quantity, add a "-" before the numerical value.
 Click Submit to change the quantity.

-To archive a container, select the container in the Container column, then click on Archive containers.
+To archive a container, select the container in the Container column, then click into Inventory actions and select Archive.
 This will open a modal in which you can select the containers you want to archive and the reason for the archival.
 You can also archive the content of the container by toggling the checkbox Archive contained samples.